Ergon-moe/Bitcoin-Static/doc/build-windows.md

 ```

 The `cmake` version packaged with Ubuntu Bionic is too old for building Building
-Bitcoin Cash Node.
+Bitcoin Static.
 To install the latest version:

 ```bash
     sudo apt-get install apt-transport-https ca-certificates gnupg software-properties-common wget